Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``Parent``: Which transcript are associated with this TSS, if user has compared with transcript.

-If user has compared with genome annotation files, the tag - ``start_TSS`` will appear in the gff files of genome annotation.
+If the comparison between TSSs and genome annotation files is done, the tag - ``start_TSS`` will appear in the gff files of genome annotation.
 It represents the TSSs which associates with the CDS/tRNA/rRNA.

-If user has compared with transcripts, the tag - ``associated_tss`` will appear in the gff files of transcript.
+If the comparison between TSSs and transcripts is done, the tag - ``associated_tss`` will appear in the gff files of transcript.
 It will show the associated TSSs which is in the transcript.

 transcript_assembly